gapotchenko/Turbo-CocoR/Examples/C#/01. Calc/README.md

 (10 + 20) * 3
 ```

-If you want to play with the grammar you can modify the `.atg` or a `.frame` file.
+If you want to play with the grammar, you can modify the `.atg` or a `.frame` file.
 To produce updated scanner and parser files run the following command:

 ```